SiriDB/siridb-http/README.md

 ```

 ##### /auth/login
 Login can be used to authenticate and create a SiriDB database user.
-If the option `enable_multi_user` within the section `[Session]` in the configuration file is set to `True`, any database user with at least `show` previleges can be used.
+If the option `enable_multi_user` within the section `[Session]` in the configuration file is set to `True`, any database user with at least `show` privileges can be used.
 In case multi user support is turned off, the only allowed user is the one configured in the configuration file.

 ```
 type:      POST